Next Kitchen Key Visual

 Facility tour

-Visit Japanese food factories
+Visit Japanese food production facility

 1-to-1 matching